kroxylicious/design/proposals/001-ClusterRepresentation.md

 one or more _upstream clusters_.
 An _upstream cluster_ represents the physical kafka cluster.
 There is a one to one correspondance between a _upstream cluster_ and a physical cluster in the world.

 There will be a mechansim to route flexibly between downstreams and upstreams.
-This will allow useful topologies to built to serve different use-cases.
+This will allow building useful topologies to serve different use-cases.

 - *one to one* - the simple exposure of a physical cluster
 - *many to one* - kroxy presents many downstream clusters which route to a single upstream - this would support a multitenant use-cases